 What have we achieved ?

-In just over fifteen years Kauri 2000 has planted over 53,000 kauri seedlings on 36 sites around the Coromandel peninsula.
+Since the trust was formed in 1999, Kauri 2000 has planted over 55,000 kauri seedlings on 36 sites around the Coromandel peninsula.
 Some of our more notable locations include the following.

 Chelmsford on the Kopu-Hikui Road, including our Puketui Road, Tairua River site, is one of our largest sites.
 Planting first started here in 2000 and to date nearly 8500 trees have been planted there – it has involved huge effort by many volunteers year after year and is a real tribute to the organiser, past trustee Cherry Ladd.